hadiahmad06/osiris-workout-planner/README.md

 ## Most Recent

-### Jan 12, 2024
+### Jan 13, 2024
-   - Still figuring out local data
-   - Changed [CloudService](Osiris/Models/CloudService.swift) to include authentication
-   - Deprecated AuthService
+   - ['ProfileService'](Osiris/Models/User/ProfileService.swift) handles connection changes and updates locally only if Firestore changes are successful.
+   - ['ProfileService'](Osiris/Models/User/ProfileService.swift) was created to manage user connections and handle changes to connection requests.
+   - The method `pushChanges()` was created to ensure local changes reflect changes on the cloud
+   - `parseConnections()` initializes user connections, adding them to relevant categories to be displayed on SocialView (incomplete atm) (friends, inbound, outbound, blocked).

 ## Table of Contents
 1. [Features Implemented](#features-implemented)